snur206/taskmaster/taskmaster/README.md

 The changes made where to get rid of the hardcoded RecyclerView and place a spinner to add the tasks, you then are able to see those added task in the home page.

 # Lab 31
-Didn't add anything new already had tests made for each task that is on canvas for lab 31.
+Didn't add anything new, already had tests made for each task that is on canvas for lab 31.